C String Extraction: Standard, Custom & Multibyte Guide

 Implementation Considering Multibyte Characters

-When handling Japanese (UTF‑8 or other multibyte characters), a character is not necessarily one byte, so a simple substring function will not work correctly.
+When handling Japanese (UTF-8 or other multibyte characters), a character is not necessarily 1 byte, so a simple substring function will not work correctly.

 Key Points